 And though many of them possess these same characteristics, each one has its own history, charm, vibe and reasons to visit.
-Enjoy this photo essay of some of the best seaside towns in Italy.
+Enjoy this photo essay of some of the best seaside towns along the Mediterranean in Italy.

 Sanremo is one of the westernmost town, so very close to the French border.
 It’s home to a casino, palm trees and a luxurious looking Marina!